The Twelfth: Controversies

+The Troubles

-During the Troubles (late 1960s to late 1990s), the Twelfth was often accompanied by riots and paramilitary violence.
-In 1972, three people were shot dead on the Twelfth in Portadown and two people were killed in Belfast.
-Of the five in total, two were killed by Republican groups and three were killed by Loyalist groups.
-On the Twelfth in 1998, during the Drumcree conflict, three young boys were killed when loyalists firebombed their house in Ballymoney.
+The Troubles, the Twelfth was often accompanied by riots and paramilitary violence during the Troubles.
+Three people were shot dead on the Twelfth in 1972 in Portadown, and two people were killed in Belfast.
+Two were killed by Republican militant groups and three by Loyalist groups.
+During the Drumcree conflict in 1998, three young boys were killed when loyalists firebombed their house in Ballymoney.
 The boys' mother was a Catholic, and their home was in a mainly Protestant housing estate.
 The killings provoked widespread anger from both Catholics and Protestants.

 Since the Troubles began, some bands hired to appear at Twelfth marches have openly shown support for loyalist paramilitary groups, either by carrying paramilitary flags and banners or sporting paramilitary names and emblems.
 A number of prominent loyalist militants were Orangemen and took part in their marches.
-In February 1992, the loyalist UDA shot dead five Catholic civilians in a betting shop in Belfast.
-When Orangemen marched past the shop that 12 July, some marchers held up five fingers in mockery of the five dead.
-The Secretary of State, Patrick Mayhew, said that they "would have disgraced a tribe of cannibals".
+When Orangemen marched past the site of the Sean Graham bookmakers' shooting in 1992, some marchers held up five fingers to mock the five dead.
+Secretary of State, Patrick Mayhew, responded that they "would have disgraced a tribe of cannibals".

 Every Twelfth between 1970 and 2005, British Army soldiers were deployed in Belfast to help police the parades.
 Due to improved policing, dialogue between marchers and residents, and the Northern Ireland peace process, parades have been generally more peaceful since the 2000s.
 The Parades Commission was set up in 1998 to deal with contentious parades.

-During the Troubles some Irish Catholic and nationalist areas organised festivals to keep their children away from the parades, where they might come into conflict with Protestant children, and to make the Twelfth more enjoyable for their communities.
+During the Troubles, some Irish Catholic and nationalist areas organised festivals to keep their children away from the parades, where they might come into conflict with Protestant children, and to make the Twelfth more enjoyable for their communities.

-The Twelfth outside Ulster
+Outside Ulster

+Britain

-Although mostly an Ulster event, the Twelfth is also celebrated in other countries with strong links to Ulster or a history of settlement by Irish Protestants.
-Outside of Northern Ireland, there are commemorations of the Twelfth in Scotland – particularly in and around Glasgow, where most Irish immigrants settled.
-In England and Wales, Orange marches aren't common and Orange Order membership is found primarily in the Merseyside region, although numbers are still small.
+Although mostly an Ulster event, the Twelfth is also celebrated in other countries with strong links to Ulster, or a history of settlement by Irish Protestants.
+There are commemorations of the Twelfth in Scotland – particularly in and around Glasgow, where most Irish immigrants settled.
+In England and Wales, Orange marches are not common and Orange Order membership is found primarily in the Merseyside region, although numbers are still small.
 Marches here tend to be held a week or so before the Twelfth, due to the number of bands and lodges who travel to Northern Ireland to march there.
 The Liverpool lodges parade both in the city and in the seaside resort of Southport on 12 July.